Part-time farmer

 pets.
 Hair sheep are a good choice because they do not require

 shearing.
-Bottle babies make the best pets because they will bond
+They are also more resistant to internal parasites (worms).
+Bum lambs (bottle babies) make the best pets because they will naturally bond

 to whoever feeds them.
 Sheep are social animals.
 Pet sheep should be